Inner Child Therapy with Rowenna

 What is Inner Child Therapy?

-Attachment injuries can come in many forms and not always from obvious failings in parenting such as direct abuse and neglect.
+Attachment injuries can come in many forms.
+Contrary to popular belief, they aren’t always from evident failings in parenting like direct abuse and neglect.
 Sometimes our parents’ own struggles and anxieties can affect us enough to cause our nervous system to go into a state of overwhelm, resulting in an attachment injury.

-I work with people all over the UK and online to help them develop a new, healthy internal model of a loving parent who can show up and support your inner children.
+I work with people all over the UK and online to help them develop a new, healthy internal model of a loving parent who can show up and support their inner children.

 What is an Attachment Injury?